rackerlabs/docs-developer-blog/_posts/2018-06-07-lacp-bonding-and-linux-configuration.md

   speed.
 It provides fault tolerance and load balancing.

-- **Mode 5 (balance-tlb)**: This mode ensures that the outgoing traffic distribution is according to the load on each interface and that the current interface receives all the incoming traffic.
+- **Mode 5 (balance-tlb)**: This mode ensures that the outgoing traffic distribution is set according to the load on each interface and that the current interface receives all the incoming traffic.
 If the assigned interface fails to receive traffic, another interface is assigned to the receiving role.
 It provides fault tolerance and load balancing.

-- **Mode 6 (balance-alb)**: This mode is only supported in x86 environments.
+- **Mode 6 (balance-alb)**: This mode is supported only in x86 environments.
-  The receiving packets are load balanced through Address Resolution protocol (ARP) negotiation.
+  The receiving packets are load balanced through Address Resolution Protocol (ARP) negotiation.
 This mode provides fault tolerance and load balancing.

 ### IEEE 802.3ad Link Aggregation Policy and LACP

-Before we explore LACP configuration, we should understand the IEEE 802.3ad Link Aggregation Policy and LACP bonding, which allows us to aggregate multiple ports into a single group.
+Before we explore LACP configuration, we should understand the IEEE 802.3ad link aggregation policy and LACP bonding, which allows us to aggregate multiple ports into a single group.
 This process combines the bandwidth into a single connection.

-IEEE 802.3ad link aggregation enables us to group ethernet interfaces at the physical layer to form a single link layer interface, also known as a link aggregation group (LAG) or bundle.
+IEEE 802.3ad link aggregation enables us to group Ethernet interfaces at the physical layer to form a single link layer interface, also known as a link aggregation group (LAG) or bundle.

-Some users require more bandwidth in their network than a single fast ethernet link can provide.
+Some users require more bandwidth in their network than a single fast Ethernet link can provide.
 Using IEEE 802.3ad link aggregation in this situation provides increased port density and bandwidth at a lower cost.